Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Shaders.md

 ### setSpriteShader(obj:String, shader:String):Void
 Sets the specified object, mostly a sprite with the shader to be rendered with.

-- `obj` - The object name tag to set the shader to.
+- `obj` - The given object name tag to set the shader to.
 - `shader` - The given loaded shader to use within the game.

 Example: